loopwrk/phasefold-ios/README.md

 ## TODO

 - Add more details to listed presets on the preset pages such as duration and frequency range
-- Refactor frontend of 'custom' page
+- Refactor and update UI of 'custom' page
 - Optimise the audio engine by either rewriting it in Rust (or C) for WebAssembly or offloading it to a highly performent server
 - Rewrite the frontend in Flutter for Native iOS
 - Optimise colours for accessibility